Joe Acanfora

-Joe Acanfora (born July 6, 1950, in Jersey City, New Jersey) is an American educator and activist.
+Joe Acanfora (born July 6, 1950) is an American educator and activist.
 Acanfora, who is gay, fought to become an earth science teacher in the public schools in Pennsylvania and Maryland in the early 1970s.
 His fight between 1971 and 1974 over a series of transfers and dismissals by authorities from his public school teaching assignments based upon his acknowledged homosexuality involved litigation through the federal court system; expert witness court testimony on the effect of an openly gay teacher on his students; extensive media coverage, including an episode appearance on CBS 60 Minutes; a "morality investigation" by the Penn State University Teacher Certification Council; and active participation of his parents in the public debate.

 Childhood

 Joseph Acanfora, III was born in 1950 to Leonore and Joseph Acanfora, II.
 At the age of five, Acanfora and his family moved from Jersey City to Brick Town, New Jersey.
 Acanfora is the oldest of three children, with two sisters born in 1961 and 1964.
 As a young child, Acanfora was interested in the weather, and this interest turned into a passion for meteorology.
 His mother said that Acanfora "...once tried to eat chicken wings so he could fly up to the clouds and look at them close up."
 This passion was also spurred by Acanfora's seventh grade science class teacher, who was a former Navy meteorologist.
 Acanfora graduated as valedictorian of his class from Brick Township High School, in Brick Township, New Jersey in 1968.